jacegu/learnjj/README.md

 #### Naming branches

-Coming from Git-defined workflow, branching is just how everything starts.
-In `jj` there are no such things as branches.
-It has an analog concept called [bookmarks](https://martinvonz.github.io/jj/latest/bookmarks/) instead.
+Every revision has an identifier, that is not different in `jj`.
+When you want to give a human-friendly name to a revision you use [bookmarks](https://martinvonz.github.io/jj/latest/bookmarks/).
+This is how you name your branches in Jujutsu.

 > [!IMPORTANT]
 > The most important difference to know right off the bat is that, where Git will advance the branch reference as you add commits to it, Jujutsu will not.
-You boomark will stay wherever you define it.
-You are responsible for moving it to the revision you want _explicitly_.
+You boomark will stay wherever you defined it.
+You are responsible for moving it to the revision you want it to point to _explicitly_.

 To bookmark a revision (you can also read this as _giving a giving a revision a name_), you do:
 ```